umbraco/UmbracoDocs/13/umbraco-forms/developer/configuration/README.md

 This setting defines the domain from which the client-side assets for using the reCAPTCHA service are requested.

-Valid options are `www.google.com` (the default) or `www.recaptcha.net`.
+Valid options are `Google` (the default) or `Recaptcha`.
 You may want to use the latter for control of which domains are setting cookies on your site.
 [Read more at the reCAPTCHA documentation](https://developers.google.com/recaptcha/docs/faq#does-recaptcha-use-cookies).

+#### VerificationUrl

+By default the server-side validation of the reCAPTCHA response is sent to Google's servers at `https://www.google.com/recaptcha/api/siteverify`.

+Some customers with a locked down production environment cannot configure the firewall to allow these requests and instead use a proxy server.
+They can use this setting to configure the URL to their proxy server, which will relay the request to and response from Google.

 ### Rich text field type configuration